mhyee/mhyee.com/content/index.markdown

 Latest Updates
 --------------
-<div class="date">October 29, 2013</div>
+<div class="date">November 9, 2013</div>

 _"Our fourth-year design project is to optimize the guided improvement algorithm, which is used to solve exact, discrete, multi-objective optimization problems."_

-The [second post](/blog/fydp2.html) of my blog series is a more formal definition of multi-objective optimization.
+The [third post](/blog/fydp3.html) of my blog series is about how we can solve multi-objective optimization problems with the _guided improvement algorithm_.